 Hypothesis and specific aims:

-Synopsis (direct response to the funding opportunity purpose paragraph) We have developed a comparative approach investigating promoter structure and function across the eukaryotic domain.
+Synopsis (direct response to the funding opportunity purpose paragraph) We have developed a comparative, functional genomic approach to investigate promoter structure and function across the eukaryotic domain.
 We will use this approach to examine the putative modular nature of effectors downstream of promoters thereby linking common cis-regulatory elements to conserved cell types and life cycle transitions.
-Our approach utilizes a novel technique to generate high throughput transcription start site (tss) profiles and de novo promoter discovery.
-We will thus provide a new framework for understanding eukaryotic promoter evolution, this approach can be extended to vertebrate and plant systems, as well as parasites.
+Our approach utilizes a novel technique to generate transcription start site (TSS) profiles at base-pair resolution, identifying promoter locations genome-wide and facilitating de novo motif discovery within core and proximal promoter regions.
+We will thus provide a new framework for understanding eukaryotic promoter evolution, as this approach can be extended to vertebrate and plant systems, as well as parasites.

-Introductory Statements: Complex life cycles which include amoeboid, flagellate, and cysts stages are present across major taxonomic groups across the eukaryotic tree of life.
-How complex life cycles are regulated is largely unknown due to initial focus on genome content over regulatory features.
+Introductory Statements: Complex life cycles, which include amoeboid, flagellate, and cyst stages are present across major taxonomic groups across the eukaryotic tree of life.
+Precisely how complex life cycles are regulated is largely unknown due to initial focus on genome content over regulatory features.
 Gene regulation has been studied in plants, animals, and yeasts (REFs), but cis-regulatory features of diverse eukaryotes remain largely uninvestigated.
 This means that an understanding of the diversity and unity of regulatory features across eukaryotes is lacking.
-Co-PI Raborn has codeveloped a technique that enables high throughput tss mapping and de novo promoter identification in any eukaryotic species.
+Co-PI Raborn has codeveloped a technique, STRIPE-seq that enables high throughput TSS mapping and promoter identification in any eukaryotic species.
 PI-Wideman has obtained a dataset of conserved orthologues across the major eukaryotic lineages.
-Combining our expertise will enable (1) the generation of promoter atlases of diverse representative eukaryotes (2) a comparative analysis tracing the evolutionary history of promoters and their diversity across eukaryotes (3) the discovery of conserved gene regulatory networks.
+Combining our expertise will enable (1) the generation of promoter atlases of diverse, representative eukaryotes (2) a comparative analysis tracing the evolutionary history of promoters and their diversity across eukaryotes (3) the discovery of conserved gene regulatory networks.
 These findings will bring unprecedented insight into eukaryotic cis-regulatory elements, associated downstream effectors, and their evolution.
 The knowledge gained from this study will provide context for investigations into multicellular organisms, and how regulatory complexity evolved numerous times from simpler systems.

 Aim 1.
-Generate promoter atlases for ~ 20 representative species across eukaryote diversity by identifying TSS in a compendium of species using the novel TSS profiling method STRIPE-seq.
+Generate promoter atlases for ~ 20 representative species across eukaryote diversity by identifying TSSs in a compendium of species using the novel TSS profiling method STRIPE-seq.

 Aim 2.
-Use the results from aim 1 to infer ancestral promoter states across eukaryotes.
-Use ancestral and extant states to trace promoter evolution across eukaryotes.
+Use the results from Aim 1 to infer ancestral promoter states across eukaryotes.
+Incorporate ancestral and extant states to trace promoter evolution across eukaryotes.

 Aim 3.
 Identify homologous developmental processes by inferring conserved gene regulatory networks across eukaryotic diversity.